kubearmor/KubeArmor/SECURITY.md

         * Proof-of-concept or exploit code (if possible)
         * Impact of the issue, including how an attacker might exploit the issue

-    * These information will help us triage your report more quickly.
+    * This information will help us triage your report more quickly.

 2. The project security team will send an initial response to the disclosure in 3-5 days.
 Once the vulnerability and fix are confirmed, the team will plan to release the fix in 7 to 28 days based on the severity and complexity.